Why didn’t the superheroes liberate Auschwitz?

 Captain America Comics, Vol. 1 #1, cover of Joe Simon, Jack Kirby, Marvel, March 1941.

-From 1941, the superheroes are confronted with the Nazi concentration camps.
-But why do they not release them?
-Around this question are raised those of the superpower and the apparent passivity of the Allies in the face of the Holocaust.
+As early as 1941, superheroes were confronted with the Nazi concentration camps.
+But why didn’t they free them?
+Around this question arise those of the superpower and the apparent passivity of the Allies in the face of the Holocaust.

 With the exceptional presence of Chris Claremont.